 However, it would have taken a supply disaster for the old GTX 1080 Ti to remotely approach the cost of the 2080 Ti.

 The GTX 1080 Ti, which went on sale in March 2017, is still available to buy.
-The RTX 2080 Ti was originally due to launch on September 20th, but it’s now being held back until the 27th.
+The RTX 2080 Ti was released as recently as September 2018.

 Nvidia RTX 2080 Ti vs GTX 1080 Ti – Performance